Did Rashad Evans' Career Just End in Mexico City?

 It's time for him to let go of this sport and his role as an active athlete and move on to things for which he's better suited.

 His experience and aforementioned intellect would position him well to train fighters, if he so desired.
-He ran roughshod through heavyweights to win the second season of The Ultimate Fighter, and he ascended to the top of the light heavyweight class when it was at its best.
+He ran roughshod over heavyweights to win the second season of The Ultimate Fighter, and he ascended to the top of the light heavyweight class when it was at its best.
 Learning what was behind those accomplishments would surely be valuable to up-and-coming fighters.

 He is fantastic as an analyst on UFC broadcasts and could easily expand that line of work.
 He's educated, articulate and charismatic and already has working relationships with both Fox and the UFC.

-It likely wouldn't take much for him to be a regular at the Fox desk or on Fight Pass going forward, a safer pursuit than dodging headkicks and future CTE in the name of scraping by (or losing to) the Alveys of the world.
+It likely wouldn't take much for him to be a regular at the Fox desk or on Fight Pass going forward, a safer pursuit than dodging headkicks that could lead to long-term health issues if they landed in the name of scraping by (or losing to) the Alveys of the world.

 For that matter, he could use the same tools that make him a great analyst to jump over into acting.
 Fellow Fox regulars Tyron Woodley and Michael Bisping have done as much, and both share many of the best traits of Evans in front of a camera.

-It's hard to pinpoint what brought Evans to this point, whether it was losing coach Greg Jackson amid a feud with Jon Jones, the continued long delays imposed on him during his 30s or age and wear simply caught up to him as it catches up to every combat athlete.
+It's hard to pinpoint what brought Evans to this point, whether it was losing coach Greg Jackson amid a feud with Jon Jones, the continued long delays imposed on him during his 30s and/or age and wear simply caught up to him as they catch up to every combat athlete.

 Regardless, this version of Evans is nothing close to the one that was iconic in its era.
-He is a man who has accomplished everything and has been stripped away to nothing competitively.
+He has accomplished everything and has been stripped away to nothing competitively.
 There is nothing left for him in this game.

 Did we see the end of Rashad Evans' career in Mexico City?